fbpx

 Last Updated:

-When it comes time to make your text layers a bit more interesting, stretching them can be a great option.
-With three main ways of creating stretched text, you can find an option to suit just about any Photoshop project.
-In this guide you’ll learn the step by step process behind all three methods so you can find a text stretch effect that works best for you!
+There are three main ways of creating stretched text, so you can find an option that suits just about any Photoshop project.
+In this guide, you’ll learn the step-by-step process behind all three methods so you can find a text stretch effect that works best for you!

 Option 1: Stretch Text Using The Transform Tool

-Step 1: Add Your Text To The Canvas
+Step 1: Add Your Text To The Canvas Using The Type Tool (T)

 First, you’ll want to type out the text you will eventually stretch.
 Working either from a new document or from whatever project you’ve started, click the Type Tool (T).
+Click anywhere on the document to create a new text box.
+Type whatever text you’d like.

 At this point, you can adjust the appearance of the text in the Options Bar if you want.
 You can change the Size, Font, Style, Fill, or Color to make the text appear the way you’d like.
-You can go further and adjust the text and line spacing too.
+You can go further and adjust the text and line spacing, too.

-Step 2: Activate The Transform Tool
+Step 2: Press Control/Command + T To Activate The Transform Tool

 You can use the shortcut Control + T (Win) or Command + T (Mac) to turn on the Transform Tool.
 You will know Transform has been activated as the Options Bar will change to the Transform Tool settings.

-Step 3: Drag The Toggles
+Step 3: Hold In Shift Or Control/Command And Drag The Toggles

+The resulting text will appear stretched in whichever way you’ve pulled it.
 If you want the text to be stretched perfectly straight, ensure the angle reads 0 degrees when stretching vertically or horizontally.
+You can stretch the text outwards or compact it vertically or horizontally.

 Before